 All stray, unattended or abandoned vessels, timber or any other personal property found in the water or on the shore of Newport Harbor or the Pacific Ocean, not in the lawful possession or control of some person, shall be immediately reported to the Harbormaster.
-Any such property shall be dealt with Commented [JC23]: A suggestion was made to make this 5 hours.

-as provided in the appropriate provisions of Chapter 1.20, or Section 510 et seq. of the California Harbors and Navigation Code, as the same now read or may hereafter be amended.
+Any such property shall be dealt with as provided in the appropriate provisions of Chapter 1.20, or Section 510 et seq. of the California Harbors and Navigation Code, as the same now read or may hereafter be amended.
 Proceeds of any sale of such property shall be deposited in the general fund of the City.
-For purposes of this section, any vessel on the Pacific Ocean shall be deemed to be stray, unattended and abandoned if the vessel is unoccupiedby a person during: any nighttime hours (dusk to dawn); any time period when a Small Craft Advisory or greater has been issued by the National Oceanic and Atmospheric Administration; or daylight hours for more than three hours.
+For purposes of this section, any vessel on the Pacific Ocean shall be deemed to be stray, unattended and abandoned if the vessel is unoccupied by a person during: any nighttime hours (dusk to dawn); any time period when a Small Craft Advisory or greater has been issued by the National Oceanic and Atmospheric Administration; or daylight hours for more than three hours.
 (Ord.
 2018-17 § 24, 2018: Ord.
 2008-2 § 1 (part), 2008) (Ord.
 No. 2009-2, § 3, 1-27-2009)

-17.20.060 Air and Water Propulsion Vessels Prohibited.
+17.20.60 Air and Water Propulsion Vessels Prohibited.